-Rep. Helene Keeley and Sen. Margaret Rose Henry have introduced HB 110 —a bill to regulate marijuana similarly to alcohol in Delaware.
+Rep. Helene Keeley and Sen. Margaret Rose Henry sponsor Delaware’s HB 110, which would replace marijuana prohibition with taxation and regulation.
 Here are some key features of the bill, as amended on June 12, 2018:

 Adult Cultivation and Possession Limits

 - Adults who are 21 and older would be allowed to:

 - possess up to one ounce of marijuana, no more than five grams of which may be of concentrated marijuana; and

 - give up to one ounce of marijuana to other adults 21 and older.